jpueberbach4/bp.markets.ingest/dukascopy/README.md

 **Permissions**

 These scripts read from and write to both the data directory and the cache directory.
-If your system uses strict permission settings, ensure that the ./data directory is created in advance.
+If your system uses strict permission settings, ensure that the ./data and ./cache directory are created in advance.

 ```sh
 mkdir -p ./data ./cache